Micholms/Graphormer_IR_user_friendly/README.md

 The model is based on Pytorch, and thus required correct installation.
 Here, an installation for CUDA 11.5 to 11.8 is available.
 Follow these steps in order to install the model:
-  1. Create a conda envrionment with python 3.9
+  1. Create a conda environment with python 3.9

     conda create --name _<name_of_env>_ python=3.9